Pilgrim Monument Re-Opens

 Four days of live music, dancing, parades, incredible food, games, and more, capped off by the parade of boats and the blessing.

 This is party-week central in Ptown, alternately referred to as circuit-boy week, twink week, or pretty-boy week; you get the picture.
 A young, energetic crowd.
 The town puts on a reworks show (~8:45pm over Provincetown Harbor) and a Parade (~11am) to celebrate the 4th of July.

 Saturday, July 11—Sunday, July 19

 The largest bear event in the world, with Ptown overrun by hair, leather, and large men.
 Restaurants love the bears!

-Concerts, comediennes, parties, dancing and more for the summer women’s festival.
-Buy your tickets early, as events sell out quickly!
+Concerts, comediennes, parties, dancing and more for the summer women’s festival in Provincetown.

 The largest annual gathering in the world of lesbian, gay, bisexual, transgender and queer-identified parents and their families.
 Sponsored by the Family Equality Council, this fun-filled week will include more opportunities than ever to build community.
 All families are welcome!